 I had not noticed him there before.
 It was as though he instantly manifested himself out of the mist rising from the fallen snow.
 Our eyes met and locked.
 Time stopped, while surely only seconds passed for the hidden dwellers still lying dormant among us.

-Mid to late twenties, he had dark hair, and soft brown eyes.
+In his mid to late twenties, he had dark hair and soft brown eyes.
 A defined jaw.
 He was masculine.
 Clean cut.
-He looked at me standing there−young, vibrant, alive−in my black coat and red woolen hat, wavy lochs of my fiery hair fighting to escape from underneath its tight grasp.
+He looked at me standing there−young, vibrant, alive−in my black coat and red woolen hat, wavy locks of my fiery hair fighting to escape from underneath its tight grasp.
 My gloves hid my wedding band from sight, masquerading my entanglement.
 No man would have believed the wide-eyed girl before him was a married woman.
 But I was, my destiny already sealed in its evolution.